 What is bacterial vaginosis (BV)?

-Bacterial vaginosis (BV) is a common mild imbalance of bacteria in the vagina.
+Bacterial vaginosis (BV) is an imbalance of bacteria normally found in the vagina.
 The vagina normally contains harmless bacteria.
-BV occurs when that bacteria over-grows.
+BV occurs when some bacteria overgrow and other bacteria decrease in number.

 What are the symptoms?

-If you have bacterial vaginosis, you may not have any symptoms or you may notice a change in the fluid from your vagina, such as some watery discharge.
-The fluid may also change to a grey colour or have a fish-like odour.
+If you have BV, you may not have any symptoms or you may notice a change in the fluid from your vagina, such as some watery discharge.
+The fluid may also change to a grey colour or have a fish-like odour, particularly after intercourse.
+It can also cause itching and irritation in the vaginal area.

 How do I know if I have BV?

 To find out if you have BV, you must be examined by a health care provider.
-Lab tests of your vaginal fluid may be done.
+A lab test of your vaginal fluid may be done.

 Your health care provider may screen you for BV if you are pregnant, or planning to become pregnant, and have a history of certain risk factors such as:

-• early delivery or pregnancy complications linked to infection, such as premature rupture of membranes;
+- Early delivery or pregnancy complications linked to infection, like premature rupture of membranes

 What is the treatment?

 If you have BV, but no symptoms, treatment is not usually necessary.
-The condition usually goes away without medication.
+The condition often goes away without medication.

-When you have symptoms, your health care provider may prescribe treatment, so the infection does not spread into the fallopian tubes and cause Pelvic inflammatory disease (PID), a more serious illness.
-For more information on PID, see HealthLinkBC File #08c Pelvic inflammatory disease.
+When you have symptoms, your health care provider may prescribe treatment, so the infection does not spread into the fallopian tubes and cause Pelvic Inflammatory Disease (PID), a more serious illness.
+For more information on PID, visit HealthLinkBC File #08c Pelvic inflammatory disease (PID).

 BV is treated with antibiotics.
 Your health care provider may prescribe these as a cream inserted into the vagina or as pills taken by mouth.
-Only medications taken by mouth are used to treat pregnant women.
+Only oral medications are used to treat people who are pregnant.

 Will my birth control pills work if I am taking antibiotics?